gchang12/Learn-Vim/ch05_moving_in_file.md

 const hello = "world";
 ```

-With your cursor at the start of the line, to go to the end of the line with `l`, it will take you 21 key presses.
-Using `w`, it will take 6.
-Using `W`, it will only take 4.
-Both word and WORD are good options to travel short distance.
+With your cursor at the start of the line, going to the end of the line with `l` will cost you 21 key presses.
+Using `w`, it will cost 6.
+Using `W`, it will cost only 4.
+Both word and WORD are good options to travel short distances.

-However, you can get from "c" to ";" in one keystroke with current line navigation.
+However, you can get from "c" to ";" in one keystroke with *current line navigation*.

 ## Current Line Navigation